 Pros

-- Pop – The carbon running through this board will launch you.
+- Pop – The carbon running through this board acts like a springboard to launch you higher off jumps.

-- “The go anywhere, do anything freestyle deck.”
+- It is a “go anywhere, do anything freestyle deck.”

 Cons

-- Flex – to keep this spring loaded for jumps, the center of the board is on the stiffer side.
+- Flex can feel stiff – to keep this spring loaded for jumps, the center of the board is on the stiffer side.
 The nose and tail do flex.

-- Popular / often sold out and likely to see other riders on the mountain with it.
+- It is popular and often sold out in some sizes.
+You are also very likely to see other riders on the mountain with it.

 Sizes Available: 148, 150, 151 Wide, 152, 153 Wide, 154, 155Wide, 156, 158, 159Wide, 160, 161 Wide, 162, 163 Wide, 164